PLAN DETAILS

 In the case of a refund request, the one-year (12 calendar months) holding period for refunds is waived.

-You may request a full or partial refund withdrawal of your account.
+You may request a full or partial refund/withdrawal of your account.
 Tuition Certificates must be held for 12 months before they are eligible to be withdrawn.
-The withdrawn value will generally be based on the amount contributed, adjusted for the net performance of the program trust, subject to a maximum increase of 2% per year and a maximum loss of 2% per year, compounded annually.
+The refund value of a Tuition Certificate is calculated as your total contributions adjusted for net investment returns up to a maximum increase of 2 percent per year compounded annually.

 Tax considerations